The Hundred: Jonny Bairstow's 72 and Jimmy Neesham's three wickets for five runs take Welsh Fire to win

 📱 Scorecard 👉 https://t.co/vtwnvJtuXP pic.twitter.com/yJ8CiA58Ap

-Ben Duckett (53 off 34) played his part in a scintillating stand with Bairstow of 116 from 63 balls, while Tom Banton blazed 34 from 23 balls at the top of the order after being inserted by Brave.
+Ben Duckett (53 off 34) played his part in a scintillating stand with Bairstow of 116 from 63 balls, while Tom Banton blazed 34 from 23 balls at the top of the order after Fire were inserted by Brave.

-But Fire battled back, principally through Neesham, who dismissed Vince and then took two wickets in a five-ball spell late on that went for only one run as Brave ended on 147-7 from their 100 balls.
+But Fire battled back, principally through Neesham, who dismissed Vince and then took two wickets in a five-ball spell late on that went for only one run as Brave ended on 147-7.

 - Scorecard: Welsh Fire vs Southern Brave